About this site: Launched in October 2001, this warlog's purpose is to demonstrate the folly of the

 "The Bush administration has concluded that options short of an all-out military assault against Iraq, including military support to opposition forces or fomenting a coup, should be tried over the next few months to dislodge President Saddam Hussein from power.

+But many in the administration expect those attempts to fail, and there is disagreement over how to proceed with a more robust military strategy."
 "Kurds in northern Iraq will refuse to cooperate with any US-inspired covert action to topple Saddam Hussein, a Kurdish leader said yesterday, responding to reports that Washington is stepping up secret efforts to oust the Iraqi president."

 "In an exclusive account of their narrow escape, published in yesterday’s Sydney Daily Telegraph, they blamed much of the problem on inadequate US air power, poor intelligence and faulty technology."

+Remember what Tommy Franks said about Anaconda: the operation "an unqualified and absolute success."
 "Classified investigations of the Qaeda threat now under way at the F.B.I. and C.I.A. have concluded that the war in Afghanistan failed to diminish the threat to the United States, the officials said.
 Instead, the war might have complicated counterterrorism efforts by dispersing potential attackers across a wider geographic area."

 "International aid workers are threatening to leave northern Afghanistan after a female worker was gang raped, gunmen attacked a clinic and a vehicle carrying food for the hungry was shot up, the United Nations said today."